MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/docker/manage_windows_dockerfile.md

 ### ADD

 The ADD instruction copies files and directories to the filesystem of the container.
-The files and directories can be relative to the dockerfile, or on a remote location with a URL specification.
+The files and directories can be relative to the Dockerfile, or on a remote location with a URL specification.

 **Format**